Iemontine/SonicGameplayingAI/README.md

 * #### Install requirements via requirements.txt
     * ```pip install -r requirements.txt```
     * NOTE: You may need to manually install some libraries that cause errors during installation.
+* #### CUDA 12.1
+    * To install CUDA versions of pytorch, ensure you have CUDA 12.1 on your machine.
+You may have to manually install torch, torchaudio, and torchvision if you do not have an NVIDIA GPU or do not external processing services like Google Colab.
+    * Certain CSIF computers at UC Davis have NVIDIA GPUs, so connecting to them is an alternate option
+* #### PyLaTeX Hint
+    * When installing pylatex, if you get stuck on "Pregenerating ConTeXt MarkIV format.
+This may take some time...", hold down the Enter key in the console until it finishes.
+Don't ask me why this works.
 * #### Additional requirements
     ```bash
     pip install gymnasium[accept-rom-license]